 - Pizza sold in the classroom

-A Summary Chart of the Smart Snack Standards can be found at:
+A Guide to USDA Smart Snack in Schools can be found at:

 Resources for USDA Smart Snacks in School nutrition standards can be found at: